codestrictor/python-tutorial-for-beginners/README.md

 # python-tutorial-for-beginners
-Learn Python Fundamentals - No prior expereince is necessary to take this course.
+Learn Python Fundamentals - No prior experience is necessary to take this course.